Temperature:

 Actual river water temperatures may vary by several degrees from the reported values, particularly after heavy rainfall or periods of changing weather.
 Rainfall, river flow rates, and runoff from cooler upstream areas can significantly affect water temperature, especially in flowing sections and shaded stretches.
 Air temperature and cloud cover also play an important role, with warm, sunny conditions helping rivers warm up more quickly.
 As a result, noticeable temperature differences can occur along the same river.

 Our forecast is based on a proprietary mathematical model that takes into account real-time river temperature changes, historical data, seasonal patterns, river flow conditions, recent rainfall, and local air temperature.
-We also factor in broader weather conditions specific to each region of Australia to improve accuracy.
+We also factor in broader weather conditions specific to each region of New Zealand to improve accuracy.

 Monthly Water Temperature Range (Min, Max & Average)